 After an average of 36 exercise sessions, there was 1 fatal cardiac arrest among the moderate-intensity exercise group and 2 non-fatal cardiac arrests in the HIIT group.
 As a result of such a low rate of cardiac events, the researchers concluded that both types of exercise are safe for heart patients, with HIIT found to have particular benefits for those with coronary artery disease.

 A review of 10 studies on HIIT published in the British Journal of Sports Medicine also found older adults with conditions ranging from coronary artery disease, high blood pressure, obesity and heart failure achieved improved cardiorespiratory fitness by doing HIIT compared with those taking part in traditional moderate-intensity exercise programmes.

 Before you start…

-As with any type of exercise, it's essential to consult your GP if you want to embark on HIIT, especially if you're getting older, you're overweight or obese, you have an existing medical problem or you haven't been very active for a while.
-Your GP can advise whether or not you're fit enough to start an interval training programme - if not, they may prescribe an age-appropriate beginners' exercise programme to start with.
+As with any type of exercise, it's essential to consult your doctor or physician as well as GP if you want to embark on HIIT, especially if you're getting older, you're overweight or obese, you have an existing medical problem or you haven't been very active for a while.
+Your doctor, physician or GP can advise whether or not you're fit enough to start an interval training programme - if not, they may prescribe an age-appropriate beginners' exercise programme to start with.